-Climate/Terrain: Same as base creature Organization: Same as base creature Challenge Rating: Same as base creature +2 Treasure: Same as base creature Alignment: Any illustrated by Mike Vilardi
+Climate/Terrain: Same as base creature Organization: Same as base creature Challenge Rating: Same as base creature +2 Treasure: Same as base creature Alignment: Any

 Advancement: Same as base creature except if it has a favored class, it changes to sorcerer.
 The divine power existing in a Child of Bhaal gives it a tendency toward the natural use of magic.